Jeep Death Wobble

 - Repeated wobble events cup tires and stress the steering box

-- Replacing only a steering damper without fixing slop — wobble returns on the next seam
+- Replacing only a steering damper without fixing the slop — wobble returns on the next seam

-- We inspect track bar, ball joints, tie rod ends, and wheel bearings on a lift with play measured — not guessed from the parking lot
+- 1 We inspect track bar, ball joints, tie rod ends, and wheel bearings on a lift and measure play — not guess from the parking lot

-- Tire balance and pressure verified before blaming suspension
+- 2 Tire balance and pressure checked before blaming suspension

-- Hardware torqued to spec; worn parts replaced in clusters when play is found
+- 4 Hardware torqued to spec; worn parts replaced together when play is found

-- 1 Tell us when it happens — speed, bump type, and whether it started after lift or suspension work.
+- 1 Call with when it happens — speed, bump type, and whether it started after lift or suspension work.

-- 2 We shake-test the front end on a lift, measure play at track bar and joints, and road test when safe.
+- 2 We shake-test the front end on a lift, measure play at the track bar and joints, and road test when it is safe.

-- 3 You see which parts have slack before we quote — death wobble is rarely one mystery part.
+- 3 We show you which parts have slack before quoting.
+Death wobble is rarely one mystery part.

 - What is Jeep death wobble?

-- Death wobble is a violent side-to-side steering oscillation that usually starts after a bump at highway speed on solid-axle Jeeps.
-It is not a steady vibration — it forces you to slow down to regain control.
+- A violent side-to-side steering shake that usually starts after a bump at highway speed on solid-axle Jeeps.
+It is not a steady vibration — you have to slow down to get control back.

 - Will a steering stabilizer fix death wobble?

-- A steering damper can dampen feedback but does not fix loose track bar bushings, ball joints, or tie rod ends — the usual root causes.
-Replacing only the damper often delays a proper inspection.
+- A steering damper can hide some feedback but does not fix loose track bar bushings, ball joints, or tie rod ends — the usual root causes.
+Replacing only the damper often just delays a proper inspection.

-- We measure play at track bar, ball joints, tie rods, and wheel bearings on a lift, verify tire balance, and check caster after lifts — then road test on the kind of bumps that triggered your symptom.
+- On the lift we measure play at the track bar, ball joints, tie rods, and wheel bearings.
+We verify tire balance and check caster after lifts — then road test on the kind of bumps that triggered your symptom.